How To Support The Ethical Fashion Movement When You’re Broke

 Another key aspect is repairing our clothes when rips or tears arise.
 Nadia Piechestein, the sustainable fashion designer behind TLZ Movement, uses offcuts from her work in alterations and repairs, to create zero-waste patches for people to mend their clothes with.

 Nadia says it’s important to mend the clothes we own because it helps minimise our impact on the planet.
 Her easy-fix advice is to use patches to cover up holes.
-Nadia says “It gives a personalized style and you can go out proudly saying that your garments were reworked”.
+Nadia says “It gives a personalised style and you can go out proudly saying that your garments were reworked”.

 Be An Outfit Repeater

 The rise of social media has seen our thirst for new clothing reach extreme levels.
-Instagram’s insidious “outfit of the day” hashtag (#OOTD) encourages dysfunctional clothing consumption levels.
+Instagram’s “outfit of the day” hashtag (#OOTD) encourages dysfunctional clothing consumption levels.
 We’re now at the point where one in six young people say that they don’t feel they can wear an outfit again once it’s been seen on social media.

 Lianne Bell, author of the book How On Earth Can I Be Eco-Friendly attributes the problem to the cost and availability of fast fashion.